 The analysis is performed using C3D20R elements in Abaqus [14].
 At the crack front the elements are collapsed 20 noded brick elements.
 Results for two crack tip models are shown.
-The first uses the tip modelling method which produces a r^{-1} singularity in the stress field - this has multiple nodes at each crack tip position and the radial midside nodes at the midside position.
-This tip model is generally referred to as an elastic-plastic tip model.
+The first uses the tip modelling method which produces a r^{-1} singularity in the stress field (generally referred to as an elastic-plastic tip model).
 The second model does not try to enhance the stress field and uses a single node at each crack tip position, again with the midside nodes at their midside positions.
 The former should be more appropriate for a Ct-dominant zone.

-In an elastic analysis to evaluate the J-integral the load is applied and the J-integral evaluated.
-For a creep analysis the evaluation of the steady state C^ value requires more care.
 The finite element solution provides the general Ct-integral and it becomes the responsibility of the user to determine the steady state C^ distribution.
 The issue then becomes: when is steady state reached?
-There are several things to consider:
+There are several things to consider and the solution of the analysis must be reviewed with these points in mind in order to determine a whether a suitable C^ condition has been achieved:

 - The C-integral is constant under steady state creep. - The contour integral calculation is path independent under steady state creep.
-As with all contour integral evaluation, the results from the first contour are expected to be numerically least reliable. - In steady state the creep strains continue to increase linearly with time and will be larger than the elastic strains.
+The results from the first contour are expected to be numerically least reliable. - In steady state the creep strains continue to increase linearly with time and will be larger than the elastic strains.
 The simple power law creep model does not include any tertiary creep effects, so if the analysis is continued for too long, the creep strains become unrealistically high.
-The results shown here are for analysis time up to $t=10^6$ hr.
+The results shown here are for analysis time up to $t=10^{6}$ hr.